Hammerspoon/hammerspoon/README.md

 #### Todo

+- Needs an app icon and status bar icon
 - In-app upgrade
 - Way better API (the current one is just a quick port of Zephyros)
 - API docs (they're totally MIA)